- HOVER OVER PHOTOS -

 The highest listing inventory last year occurred in January 2017 at a mere 3.63 months and eventually falling to 2.13 months inventory in June 2017.
 These levels helped push sales prices higher with many hopeful buyers disappointed and causing some buyers to dropout and sellers who planned to move to not put their homes up for sale because they were unable to get a home they wanted into escrow.

-This year there is less than 1 month of inventory of SINGLE FAMILY HOMES in Chandler, Gilbert, Mesa, Phoenix, Scottsdale and Tempe - a chronically low inventory level!
-Limited inventory could push prices higher, but sellers may decide not to put their home on the market and move if that can't find a home to buy!
+Current inventory of SINGLE FAMILY HOMES measured in months with 6 months being ideal are: Chandler (2.4), Gilbert (2.5), Mesa (2.7), Phoenix (3.2), Scottsdale (5.0) and Tempe (3.3) - a very low inventory level!
+Limited inventory (less than 6 months) could push prices higher or keep sellers from putting their home on the market and move because they can't find a home to buy!

-Arizona Regional MLS statewide data shows 7663 single family homes transacted during June 2018.
-Locally, home sales are DOWN 4% in Maricopa County and DOWN 3% in more affordable Pinal County!
+Arizona Regional MLS statewide data shows 6786 single family homes transacted during August 2018.
+Locally, home sales are DOWN 2% in Maricopa County and UP 7% in more affordable Pinal County!

 Availability of new homes built by the builder on speculation gives sellers, who have their home in escrow and need to purchase a home within 30 days or a new resident relocating into Phoenix, an opportunity to purchase a new home available for quick occupancy.
 Otherwise, expect a 7 - 9 month build cycle which is a long time to wait before you can move in!!!
 Anxious to move?
 Have me start checking out all the new home developments for available Spec homes that closely match your ideal home by location, size, features and price.

-Contact Sam today to have him find your ideal home in one of the many ACTIVE New Home Subdivisions - including those in the city of Chandler and Gilbert AZ.
-I will find the best homes in the best locations within your price range and the best value, comparing other new homes and resales.
+Contact Sam today to have him find your ideal home in one of the many New Home Subdivisions - including those in the city of Chandler and Gilbert AZ.
+I will find the best homes in the best locations within your price range and the best value, by evaluating all new homes and resale homes for sale.

 Median Resale Home prices are lagging Median New Home prices by more than $75,000.
 This is to be expected with higher land costs and all the features buyers expect in their new home.
 Builders are cautiously optimistic about future sales and are building enough Spec Homes to keep up with demand.